About the iPGCE

 - Critically engage with a wide range of education issues from a multidisciplinary subject/phase perspective

-- Develop models of good practice by drawing on a range of literature and comparing your own teaching practice to existing good practice models, identifying and setting potential areas for your professional development
+- Develop models of good practice by drawing on a range of literature and comparing their own teaching practice to existing good practice models, identifying and setting potential areas for their professional development

-- Build upon your professional experience to link theory with research, policy and practice in international education and development
+- Build upon their professional experience to link theory with research, policy and practice in international education and development

 Successful completion of this Tes Institute programme leads to the award of International Postgraduate Certificate in Education by University of East London.

-You’ll need support along the way to achieving your iPGCE and an important part of this will be from your specialist pathway tutor.
-Your appointed pathway tutor will guide you and work with you face-to-face, in-school* and online throughout your course.
+Throughout the programme, your staff members will be supported online by our knowledgeable iPGCE team made up of UK based teachers and higher education professionals from Tes Institute and University of East London (UEL).
 All iPGCE pathway tutors are highly experienced education professionals and specialise in developing qualified and unqualified teachers.
 They are qualified teachers themselves and have held school leadership positions previously, so they understand the sector extremely well and can offer relevant, impartial, practical advice and support.

-Your school mentor will also support and mentor you throughout your iPGCE programme.
-Your mentor will be a suitable member of staff from your employing school, appointed by them to work closely with you to make sure that you’re working to your approved personal preparation plan and keeping on schedule.
-Your school mentor will have experience of coaching and supporting new teachers.
+Your school will need to appoint a mentor to support you throughout your iPGCE programme.
+Your mentor should be a suitable member of staff from your employing school, appointed to work closely with your staff to make sure that they are working to their approved personal preparation plan and keeping on schedule.
+The school mentor will have experience of coaching and supporting new teachers.